ruppinlab/madhitter/README.md

 within the cohort).

 Our problem can be formulated as a generalized version of hitting set satisfying certain properties.
-See our manuscript: [The Landscape of Precision Cancer Combination Therapy: A Single-Cell Perspective](https://www.biorxiv.org/content/10.1101/2020.01.28.923532v1) for more details.
+See our manuscript: [The Landscape of Precision Cancer Combination Therapy: A Single-Cell Perspective](https://www.biorxiv.org/content/10.1101/2020.01.28.923532v3) for more details.

 ## Prerequisites
 MadHitter relies on the packages SCIP and Gurobi to solve integer linear programs.
-It suffices to have only one of them.
+It suffices to have only one of the two packages.
 - SCIP
    - [SCIP v.6.0+](https://scip.zib.de/)
    - [PySCIPOpt](https://github.com/SCIP-Interfaces/PySCIPOpt)